Leocasas85/Leocasas85/README.md

 > A Senior Tech Recruiter and Faux Developer stumbling my way through the interwebz.
 I'm a little bit obsessed with building start-ups, scale-ups and tech enterprises.
 I enjoy the tight deadlines, the need to think laterally and solve problems with non conventional approaches and cherish the opportunity to help build something with a purpose

-🔭 I’m currently working on ...
+🌱 I’m currently learning

-* Python
+* Python :snake:
   * Requests
   * Beautiful Soup
+  * Data Frames
+  * Jupyter Notebooks

-🌱 I’m currently learning ...
+   I’m currently learning

+* OSINT
+  *

 📫 How to reach me: leandro.casas.mail@gmail.com